co-parent coaching

 At Phoenix Family Mediation Solutions, we support families through separation with understanding, structure, and compassion.

-While mediation focuses on reaching agreements, Co-Parent Coaching focuses on what happens next, helping parents implement those agreements and build a functional, child-focused co-parenting relationship over time.
+While mediation focuses on reaching agreements, Co-Parent Coaching focuses on what happens next, helping you implement those agreements and build a healthier communication framework for your co-parenting relationship.

 Because signing an agreement is one step.
 Living it is another.